Context Awareness

 On Mac, accessibility permissions must be granted in System Settings for Context Awareness to function.

-Local data storage options are available in Settings → Data and Privacy: Store data locally (default), Auto-delete local data every 24 hours (deletes transcripts and polish history older than 24 hours, with a confirmation dialog), and Never store data locally (immediately deletes all transcripts and polish history, with a confirmation dialog).
+Local data storage options are available in Settings → Data and Privacy: Store data locally (default), Auto-delete local data every 24 hours (deletes transcripts, polish history, and instruct-mode history older than 24 hours), and Never store data locally (immediately deletes all transcripts, polish history, and instruct-mode history).
+Both deletion options show a confirmation dialog.